-Applications will be evaluated based on content, innovation, statement of need, projected outcomes and evaluation component.
-Application must be submitted on time, and will be reviewed for accuracy and completeness; failure to adhere to these requirements may adversely affect the application evaluation.
+Applications will be evaluated based on content, innovation, projected outcomes, and evaluation components.
+Application must be submitted on time and will be reviewed for accuracy and completeness; failure to adhere to these requirements may adversely affect the application evaluation.

 Contact Information